jczhonglol/cse15l-lab-report/lab-report-1-week-2.md

 RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```
-- It will ask for your password after to which insert it to login and it should look like this:
+- It will ask for your password after which insert it to login and it should look like this:
 ![Image](sshloginmessage.png)
 *now our terminal is connected to a computer in the CSE basement at UCSD and any commands ran here will be ran on the CSE computer*